 Now that you have the basics of emergency management, it’s time to build a plan that works for your business.
 Here are five practical steps to guide you:

-1. Determine your emergency risks
+1. Determine your risks

 2. Account for your whole team